-The built-in operators in this section trigger state events if used outside of a when-clause and outside of a clocked discrete-time partition (see Section 16.8.116.8.1).
 These expression for div, ceil, floor, and integer are event generating expression.
-The event generating expression for mod(x,y) is floor(x/y), and for rem(x,y) it is div(x,y) i.e. events are not generated when mod or rem changes continuously in an interval, but when they change discontinuously from one interval to the next. [ If this is not desired, the noEvent function can be applied to them.
-E.g. noEvent (integer (v)) ]
+The event generating expression for mod(x,y) is floor(x/y), and for rem(x,y) it is div(x,y) - i.e. events are not generated when mod or rem changes continuously in an interval, but when they change discontinuously from one interval to the next.

+[If this is not desired, the noEvent operator can be applied to them.
+E.g. noEvent(integer(v)).]

+Operator 3.4 div

-div(x,y) Returns the algebraic quotient x/y with any fractional part discarded (also known as truncation toward zero).
-[Note: this is defined for / in C99; in C89 the result for negative numbers is implementation-defined, so the standard function div() must be used.].
+Algebraic quotient x/y with any fractional part discarded (also known as truncation toward zero).

+[This is defined for / in C99; in C89 the result for negative numbers is implementation-defined, so the standard function div must be used.]

 Result and arguments shall have type Real or Integer.
-If either of the arguments is Real the result is Real otherwise Integer. mod(x,y) Returns the integer modulus of $x/y$ , i.e. $mod(x,y) = x-floor(x/y) y$ .
+If either of the arguments is Real the result is Real otherwise Integer.

+Operator 3.5 mod

+Integer modulus of x/y, i.e. mod(x, y) = x - floor(x / y) y.
 Result and arguments shall have type Real or Integer.
 If either of the arguments is Real the result is Real otherwise Integer.

 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.
+Examples: mod(3, 1.4) = 0.2, mod(-3, 1.4) = 1.2, mod(3, -1.4) = -1.2.]

+Operator 3.6 rem

+'''

+rem(x, y)

+'''

-Examples $mod(3,1.4) = 0.2$ , $mod(-3,1.4) = 1.2$ , $mod(3,-1.4) = -1.2$ ] rem(x,y) Returns the integer remainder of $x/y$ , such that $div(x,y)y + rem(x, y) = x$ .
+Integer remainder of x/y, such that div(x, y) y + rem(x, y) = x.
 Result and arguments shall have type Real or Integer.
 If either of the arguments is Real the result is Real otherwise Integer.

 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.
+Examples: rem(3, 1.4) = 0.2, rem(-3, 1.4) = -0.2.]

+Operator 3.7 ceil

-Examples $rem(3,1.4)=0.2$ , $rem(-3,1.4)=-0.2$ ] ceil(x) Returns the smallest integer not less than x.
+Smallest integer not less than x.
 Result and argument shall have type Real.

-[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.] floor(x) Returns the largest integer not greater than x.
+[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.]

+Operator 3.8 floor

+floor(x)

+Largest integer not greater than x.
 Result and argument shall have type Real.

-[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.]. integer(x) Returns the largest integer not greater than x.
+[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.]

+Operator 3.9 integer

+Largest integer not greater than x.
 The argument shall have type Real.
 The result has type Integer.

-[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.].
+[Note, outside of a when-clause state events are triggered when the return value changes discontinuously.]

-3.7.1.2 Built-in Mathematical Functions and External Built-in Functions
+3.7.3 Elementary Mathematical Functions

-The following built-in mathematical functions are available in Modelica and can be called directly without any package prefix added to the function name.
-They are also available as external built-in functions in the Modelica.Math library.
+The functions listed below are elementary mathematical functions.
+Tools are expected to utilize well known properties of these functions (derivatives, inverses, etc) for symbolic processing of expressions and equations.

+Expression Description Details

-sin(x) sine
+sin(x) Sine

-cos(x) cosine
+cos(x) Cosine

-tan(x) tangent (x shall not be:, $-\pi/2$ , $\pi/2$ , $3\pi/2$ ,)
+tan(x) Tangent (x shall not be:, $-\pi/2$, $\pi/2$, $3\pi/2$,)

-asin(x) inverse sine $(-1 \le x \le 1)$
+asin(x) Inverse sine $(-1 \le x \le 1)$

-acos(x) inverse cosine $(-1 \le x \le 1)$
+acos(x) Inverse cosine $(-1 \le x \le 1)$

-atan(x) inverse tangent
+atan(x) Inverse tangent

-atan2( y , x ) the atan2( $y$ , $x$ ) function calculates the principal value of the arc tangent of $y/x$ , using the signs of the two arguments to determine the quadrant of the result
+atan2(y, x) Principal value of the arc tangent of y/x Function 3.4

-sinh(x) hyperbolic sine
+sinh(x) Hyperbolic sine

-cosh(x) hyperbolic cosine
+cosh(x) Hyperbolic cosine

-tanh(x) hyperbolic tangent
+tanh(x) Hyperbolic tangent

-exp(x) exponential, base e
+exp(x) Exponential, base e

-log(x) natural (base $e$ ) logarithm ( $x > 0$ )
+log(x) Natural (base e) logarithm $(x > 0)$

-log10(x) base 10 logarithm $(x > 0)$
+log10(x) Base 10 logarithm $(x > 0)$